keeganedwin/keeganedwin/README.md

 5. I have also been learning to use Figma and have only come as far as creating low-fidelity wireframes.

 🌱 Currently learning to:
-- Build components on Figma
+- Build components in Figma
+- Using the above mentioned to build Web Components
 - Use Flexboxes and Alignments - The Odin Project